Stewart-Jumbe/E-commerce/README.md

 ## Jira

-Jira was used to manage this project, my Jira board can be accessed [here](https://sjumbe.atlassian.net/jira/software/projects/MUS/boards/1/roadmap?shared=&atlOrigin=eyJpIjoiNDU1ODZhN2YzMjgxNDFmMjhmNDc3NWY2NDk5YjJkZGUiLCJwIjoiaiJ9)
+Jira was used to manage this project, my Jira board can be accessed [here](https://sjumbe.atlassian.net/jira/software/projects/MUS/boards/1/roadmap?shared=&atlOrigin=eyJpIjoiNDU1ODZhN2YzMjgxNDFmMjhmNDc3NWY2NDk5YjJkZGUiLCJwIjoiaiJ9), a project risk asssessment can be found on the board.

 ## Installation